 Use The Right Tool For The Right Job

-There are pros and cons to these units, but like any tool, it's important to be sure you're using them for the right job.
-If you're thinking about trying to boost your home's coolness this summer by installing window units because your central air doesn't have the oomph to keep up with the rising mercury, though, you should consider having a professional evaluation first.
+There are pros and cons to these units, but like any tool, it’s important to be sure you’re using them for the right job.
+If you’re thinking about trying to boost your home’s coolness this summer by installing window units because your central air doesn’t have the oomph to keep up with the rising mercury, though, you should consider having an HVAC professional evaluate your options first.
 Sometimes all it takes is a tune-up to get your central air back on track, giving you the power to beat the heat again.

-For more information about air conditioning, and about the options you have available, simply contact us today!
+For more information about our air conditioning services and the options you have available, simply give American Air Cares a call today!